fenago/datascience-ml-next-level/Lab18-Matplotlib/Lab_18.md

 ### Computing covariance and correlation in Python

-Alright, let's get our hands dirty with covariance and correlation here with some actual Python code.
-So again, you can think conceptually of covariance as taking these multi-dimensional vectors of variances from the mean for each attribute and computing the angle between them as a measure of the covariance.
-The math for doing that is a lot simpler than it sounds.
-We're talking about high dimensional vectors.
-It sounds like Stephen Hawking stuff, but really, from a mathematical standpoint it's pretty straightforward.
+Let's write some actual python code to implement covariance and correlation.

-### Computing correlation – The hard way
+#### Computing correlation – The hard way

-#### Open Notebook
 The Notebook opens in a new browser window.
 You can create a new notebook or open a local one.
 Check out the local folder `work` for several notebooks.
 Open and run `CovarianceCorrelation.ipynb` in the `work` folder.

-I'm going to start by doing this the hard way.
-NumPy does have a method to just compute the covariance for you, and we'll talk about that later, but for now I want to show that you can actually do this from first principles:
+**Note:** NumPy does have a method to just compute the covariance for you, and we'll talk about that later, but for now I want to show that you can actually do this from first principles:

 ```
 %matplotlib inline